Validating schema changes

 Like most tools, schema validation is best used when it is integrated directly into the rest of your workflow.
 If you're using GitHub, you can install the Apollo Engine GitHub app.
 This will enable Apollo's systems to send a webhook back to your project on each

-apollo schema:check, providing built-in pass/fail status checks on your pull requests.
+apollo service:check, providing built-in pass/fail status checks on your pull requests.

-Product cycles move fast, and it’s common for a schemas to be slightly different across environments as changes make their way through your system.
-To accommodate for this, schemas can be registered under specific “schema tags , and checks can be performed against specific “schema tags”.
+Product cycles move fast and it's common for schemas to be slightly different across environments as changes make their way through your system.
+To support this, schemas pushed to the registry can be associated with specific variants of your graph (also referred to tags).

-apollo service:check specifies which schema to compare against, such as
+apollo service:check specifies which schema variant to compara against, such as

 staging.
-It’s common to run checks against multiple different schema tags during continuous integration to ensure that all important deployments are accounted for.
-Checking multiple tags will result in check statuses similar to:
+It's common to run checks against multple different graph variants in the same continuous integration pipeline to ensure that all important deployments are accounted for.
+Running

 Depending on the requirements of your application, you may want to configure the timeframe to validate operations against.
 You can do so by providing a